Condorr001/Assignment3_ARP/README.md

 The **target** process generates a new set of targets to be spawned in the map of an external similar program, communicating through a socket.
 This happens on two different occasions: when the program is launched and whenever the external server notifies, by sending the string 'GE' through the socket, that all the targets have been reached by the drone.
 The new set of target coordinates is sent to the external server, in order to be available for the other processes of the external program.

 The primitives used by the target are:
-- Kill(): used to send a signal to the WD to tell that it's alive
-- Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Write_echo(), Read_echo(): used to write to and read from the socket and double-check what has been written/read
 - Socket(), Inet_pton(), Connect(): used to manage the socket, particularly to create it, convert the addresses and connect the socket